Sarah Shultz, PhD, ATC, Chair

 - Bridging the gap between the classroom and the latest evidence-based professional practices.

-Freshmen applicants for admission to the Kinesiology program must have completed at least three years of college preparatory mathematics, At least two years, or equivalent, of laboratory science, is also required.
+Freshmen applicants for admission to the Sport and Exercise Science program must have completed at least four years, or equivalent, of college preparatory mathematics, including the equivalent of pre-calculus.
+At least two years, or equivalent, of laboratory science, including laboratory chemistry and physics is also required.
 See the Freshman Admissions Requirements listed on the Undergraduate Admission page in this catalog for additional information.

 The demands placed on students during their academic preparation are designed to reflect those encountered in the field upon graduation.
 If a student has a disability which may require special accommodation to perform the tasks listed, it is the student’s responsibility to contact the Department Chair and the Student Disabilities Services Office so appropriate steps can be taken to determine what accommodations may be made.